Privacy regulations

 8.1 Membership of the care provider

-§1 Only care providers who have agreed to this regulation and who have been authorized to access the system may access the shared data and publish data.
+§1 Only care providers who have agreed to this regulation and who and who are registered with the system may access the shared data and publish data.

 §2 Healthcare providers who do not practise in a hospital or who practise partly privately (community based) shall:

-Subsequently, and once ABRUMET is assured of the validity of the Healthcare Provider’s standard of care in the COBRHA database, they will then be authorised to access the Brussels Health Network and its services.
+Automatically validated by the COBRHA database, he/she will then be authorised to access the Brussels Health Network and its services.

 §3 For care providers working in a care institution, the Medical Officer

-• Ensures that the data concerning the care provider that are communicated to the Réseau Santé Bruxellois are accurate and up to date;
+- Ensures that the data concerning the care provider that are communicated to the Brussels Health Network are accurate and up to date;

-• Will manage the access of healthcare providers to the Réseau Santé Bruxellois via the computerized patient file of his or her institution;
+- Will manage the access of healthcare providers to the Brussels Health Network via the computerized patient file of his or her institution;

-The institution itself will inform the Réseau Santé Bruxellois of any change of Medical Officer.
+The institution itself will inform the Brussels Health Network of any change of Medical Officer.

 8.2 Recocation of care providers